themichaelbender/demos/courseware/manage-storage-accounts/readme.md

 - `course-resources.md` - Course Reference documents
 - `deploydemo-msa.tf` - file for building demo environmnet with terraform
 - `webpage001.html` - Webpage used in storage demos
+- `slides-m1.pdf` - PDF of slides from module 1
-- `slides.pdf` - PDF of slides from course
+- `slides-m2.pdf` - PDF of slides from module 2

 ### Please leave any comments/questions on the course discussion board on pluralsight, or reach out to me via [@Michaelbender on Twitter](https://twitter.com/michaelbender)